Credit card refinancing.

-How to refinance a credit card to save money
+How to refinance credit card debts

 Credit card companies also offer hardship programs to refinance debt.
 A hardship program is by default an option for struggling borrowers.
 If someone is struggling to pay their credit card bills, if they are behind on payments, or if they missed a payment or so, then a hardship program may be offered.